microsoft/PowerToys/doc/devdocs/settingsv2/hotkeycontrol.md

 ### Note

-The control displays all key presses to the user (except Tab and Shift+Tab which move focus out of the control).
-However, when the focus is being lost from the control, the `lastValidHotkeySettings` is set as the user facing text.
+The control displays all key presses to the user, except Tab and Shift+Tab which move focus out of the control.
+However, when the focus is being lost from the control, the **lastValidHotkeySettings** is set as the user facing text.